Backwards Compatibility in SQL Server Data Tools for Integration Services

 Historically, every release of SQL Server had an accompanying release of a business intelligence development environment.
 This was always either a set of templates installed into Visual Studio, or if Visual Studio was not already present, a shell of Visual Studio only capable of handling BI projects.
 With this tool, you could develop Integration Services, Analysis Services and Reporting Services projects.
 Initially, this tool was called Business Intelligence Development Studio or BIDS.
 In SQL Server 2012, it was renamed to SQL Server Data Tools.
 However, Microsoft had also another product called SQL Server Data Tools; with this tool you could create and manage SQL Server database projects.
 The BI tool was available on the SQL Server installation media, while the database tool was a separate (and free) download.
 Because this caused quite some confusion, SSDT was renamed to SQL Server Data Tools for Business Intelligence or SSDT-BI.
-In SQL Server 2016, the BI tools is now coupled together with the database tool and the entire tools is just named SQL Server Data Tools or SSDT.
+Since SQL Server 2016, the BI tools are now coupled together with the database tool and the entire toolset is now named SQL Server Data Tools or SSDT.
 An overview:

 - SQL Server 2005 - Visual Studio 2005 (BIDS)

 - SQL Server 2008 and 2008R2 - Visual Studio 2008 (BIDS)

 - SQL Server 2012 - Visual Studio 2010 (SSDT, available on SQL Server installation media) or Visual Studio 2012 (SSDT-BI, available as a separate download)

 - SQL Server 2014 - Visual Studio 2013 (SSDT-BI, available as a separate download)